1. What paperwork do I need to send back and when?

 5. How do I qualify to be hired as an Operation Snowflake worker?

-You must be a town resident, between the ages of 11 – 18, physically capable of shoveling snow, need to be able to get to and from the Senior’s homes after snowstorms, capable of providing your own shovel to use and most importantly you must be a committed, reliable, polite hard worker!
+You must be a town resident, between the ages of 14 – 18, physically capable of shoveling snow, need to be able to get to and from the Senior’s homes after snowstorms, capable of providing your own shovel to use and most importantly you must be a committed, reliable, polite hard worker!
+Youth ages 14-17 must also provide their working papers.
 If you have never helped your parents shovel your driveway we suggest you take this winter to volunteer your services to your family to make sure you can commit to the task and enjoy shoveling snow!
 This is an annual program which provides a necessary service to our town Seniors.
 There will be plenty of opportunities for you to join in the future.

 6. One of my parents is a Cortlandt resident, but I don’t live there full time.
 Can I still